DenisovAV/mobile_to_web_workshop/public/04_focus/instructions.md

 Another important point when developing a web or desktop application is keyboard control.
 In our case, the keyboard should control the selection of the current grid element.

 Flutter has an out-of-the-box focus system that directs the keyboard input to a particular part of an application.
 The article "[Understanding Flutter's focus system](https://docs.flutter.dev/development/ui/advanced/focus)" describes in detail how to work with focus.
-In order to add the ability to move between elements using the keyboard, we just need to wrap each element in a [`Focus`](https://api.flutter.dev/flutter/widgets/Focus-class.html) widget.
+In order to add the ability to move between elements using the keyboard, you just need to wrap each element in a [`Focus`](https://api.flutter.dev/flutter/widgets/Focus-class.html) widget.

 Using the `onFocusChange` callback, you can control when the focus is gained or lost by the widget.